blackfalcon/seattlewc/README.md

-It's a repo for a site
+# seattlewc.com

+This repo is for the Seattle-WC mettup group.
+The site is managed by Dale Sande and hosted with Github.